-Rudy Giuliani set to testify in Georgia election probe
+Giuliani arrives to testify in Georgia 2020 election probe

-ATLANTA (AP) — Rudy Giuliani is scheduled to appear in an Atlanta courthouse to testify before a special grand jury that is investigating attempts by former President Donald Trump and others to overturn his 2020 election defeat in Georgia.
+ATLANTA (AP) — Rudy Giuliani arrived at an Atlanta courthouse Wednesday under a judge’s order to appear before a special grand jury that is investigating attempts by former President Donald Trump and others to overturn his 2020 election defeat in Georgia.

+News cameras swarmed Giuliani as he stepped out of a limousine Wednesday morning with his attorney, Robert Costello, and walked up the steps into the Fulton County courthouse.
+Giuliani told reporters that he wouldn’t talk about his testimony.

+“Grand juries, as I recall, are secret,” Giuliani told reporters.
+“They ask the questions and we’ll see.”

 Yet Giuliani’s appearance is another high-profile step in a rapidly escalating investigation that has ensnared several Trump allies and brought heightened scrutiny to the desperate and ultimately failed efforts to overturn Democrat Joe Biden’s 2020 election win.
 It’s one of several investigations into Trump’s actions in office as he lays the groundwork for another run at the White House in 2024.